Runners diet

 What’s the Best Way to Stick to a Runners Diet?

-The answer to that question is intentionality.
-Being intentional is a key to successfully implementing just about every step of a long term running routine.
+The answer to that question is intentionality.ย Being intentional is a key to successfully implementing just about every step of a long term running routine.ย

-Write down a quick list for the day, the week, or the month, and include a few choices that you will intentionally make an effort to include in your meals.
+When it comes to meal prepping, write down a quick list for the day, the week, or the month, and include a few choices that you will intentionally make an effort to include in your meals.

 So, does implementing a runner’s diet and choosing the best food for runners really make a difference in running performance?

-Finally, when implementing your food plan, remember why you run in the first place.
-For many runners, it is the spirit of determination, persistence, and grit.
-And that includes how you fuel as well.
+Finally, when implementing your food plan, remember why you run in the first place.ย For many runners, it is the spirit of determination, persistence, and grit.ย And that includes how you fuel as well.

 The basics of a runners diet

-Ready to take on a half marathon or full marathon race?
-A runner’s diet is just one part!
-Get the other parts of my running training plan!
+Ready to take on a half marathon or full marathon race?ย A runner’s diet is just one part!ย Get the other parts of my running training plan!

 16 Week Half Marathon Training Plan for Beginners